RevEngAI/reai-rz/README.md

 ## CMake Configure Options

-- `AUTOINSTALL_REQUIRED = ON/OFF` : When enabled, will automatically fetch required dependencies to build plugin. `ON` by default.
-Turn this `OFF` when you've downloaded and built dependencies yourself.
 - `BUILD_RIZIN_PLUGIN_ONLY = ON/OFF` : When enabled will build rizin plugin only.
 This is useful when you only have rizin installed. `ON` by default.
 Turn this `OFF` when you don't have cutter installed.

 ## Basic Usage